DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 Using an interdisciplinary approach, this module provides students with an understanding of the theories and practices used in designing interactive experiences with digital media.
-The content focuses on the fundamentals of interaction design and user-experience, requiring students to reflect on the opportunities and challenges of human-computer interaction.
+The content focuses on the fundamentals of Interaction Design (IXD) and User Experience (UX), requiring students to reflect on the opportunities and challenges of human-computer interaction.
 It adopts industry standard tools and methods for designing, prototyping, user-testing, and collaboration in teamwork.
 Students should be able to develop the skills required in the industry, and to be able to critically assess third-party interactive design work.

 Learning Outcomes